 emperor, white and blue porcelain made at the imperial kiln in

-mark having the meaning of "Made in the Yongle years".
-However, only
+mark would have the meaning of "Made in the Yongle years", the second Ming dynasty reign.

 Archaelogical excavations in Jingdezhen, in the strata of the Yongle

-reign, did not provide any further prove of Yongle marks among the
+reign, did not provide any further Yongle marks among the

 numerous shards unearthed.

-auspicious mark, etc., but probably mainly by private kilns.
+auspicious marks, etc., but mainly by private kilns.

 All these marks were usually written in underglaze blue on white

-The Ming dynasty reigns of Yongle, Xuande, Hongzhi, Wanli had marks with
+The Ming dynasty reigns of Yongle, Xuande, Hongzhi and Wanli used marks written in

-Zhuanti style characters, the others were mostly written in Kaiti
+Zhuanshu style (a kind of seal writing), while the others were mostly using marks written in Kaishu

 style.